 This small log cabin, located in the Evergreen Municipal Park, was originally located near the community of Castleberry.
 It is a section of a larger …

-This house, Gothic in design, is said to be a copy of a castle on the Rhine.
-William Weaver, a prominent landowner and son of one of Selma’s founders, …
+The Weaver-Hooper House, better known as the Weaver Castle, is Gothic in design and is said to be a copy of a castle on the Rhine.
+William Weaver, a p …

 This beautiful antebellum home was constructed circa 1855 for Col. Lucius Quintus Cincinnatus DeYampert as a gift to his daughter, Julia, and her husb …